showaykerker/Linkit7607_DoorMonitor/README.md

 # These will be passed to IFTTT
 #   as "GET https://maker.ifttt.com/trigger/[start_event_name]/with/key/[key]"
 #   with a json file that contains {value1, value2}.
 EventName ='[IFTTT Event Name]'
 Key = '[IFTTT Key]'

+# A folder named below must be exists on your Google Drive
+Project_Root_Name = 'HSProject'

 ```